loadsmart/culture/careers/eng-leadership-faq.md

 Not necessarily.
 As the tech lead is a role that any engineer (Senior I+) can play, other engineers in the team may have a higher position.

 ### Who's responsible for guaranteeing projects are on-time?
 Every project has to have a Project Lead.
-This individual is the responsible.
+This individual is the responsible for it.
 Tech Leads may lead Projects too.
-Engineering Managers shouldn't.

 ### Who's responsible for deciding what is moved from the backlog to the sprint?
 Product Managers and Engineering Managers.
 One understands the problems our customers have while the other, the feasibility.